bbaker1229/csci5103_Project1/README.md

 ## Effects of Time Slice

 A shorter time slice gives a shorter amount of time to the threads before it is preempted back to the scheduler.
+If the time slice is too short, it may not give a thread enough time to complete a significant amount of work and there is more overhead for performing context switches.
+If the time slice is too long then in may take longer for control to reach every thread.

 ## Critical Sections of Code Where Locks Required

 Locks were used for all of the queues to ensure that the thread does not get disrupted when adding or removing a thread from a queue.
 If this were not used a thread could get "lost" or the wrong thread could get added to a queue.

-## Scheduling Algorithum
+## Scheduling Algorithm

-The scheduling algorithum first saves the state of the running thread.
+The scheduling algorithm first saves the state of the running thread.
 Next the suspend queue is checked to see if there was a thread waiting for another thread to finish.
 Afterwards, the main thread reviews the finished queue to see if there are threads to remove and free and does so if they are there.
 The scheduler will next check the ready queue and select another thread if one is available.
 Otherwise the running thread will continue.

+This scheduling results in a FIFO round robin scheduler for every thread that's status is READY.

 ## Signal Masks